mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    $isfile(file.txt)

-In many cases you’d want to check the number of lines in the file. $lines() will help you there.
+In many cases you'd want to check the number of lines in the file. $lines() will help you there.

 .. code:: text